October Project: Related developments

 Former lead vocalist Fahl has been pursuing a career as a solo artist.
 Her writing collaborators have included Bob Riley, Ramsey McLean and Glenn Patscha.
 In 2001, she released Lenses of Contact, a four-song EP of her collaborations, produced by Jeffrey Lesser.
 Signed by Sony Classical, she released a full-length album, The Other Side of Time in 2003, also produced by Lesser.
 In 2006, Fahl recorded From the Dark Side of the Moon for V2 Records.
 The album, produced by Mark Doyle and David Werner, is an interpretation of Pink Floyd's The Dark Side of the Moon.
 Following the restructuring of V2, the album was put in storage for several years.
 It was released independently by Fahl in late 2011.
-In late 2013, Fahl released her latest full-length album, Love and Gravity.
-In late 2014 came the 2CD Live at the Mauch Chunk Opera House, and in 2016 Four Songs, a collection of Italian Arias, available only through her website.
+In late 2013, Fahl released Love and Gravity.
+In late 2014 came the 2CD Live at the Mauch Chunk Opera House, and in 2016 Four Songs, a collection of Italian arias, available only through her website.
+2019 saw Winter Songs And Carols, a collection of traditional Christmas music and seasonal pop songs.
+Can't Get It Out of My Head, a covers album featuring many of her favorite songs, arrived in 2022.